Last updated on 31st March, 2017 in line with latest amendments with respect to tax deducted at source i.e TDS under GST.

 Further, deductors need to follow these listed procedural compliances:

 How can the deductee claim benefit of TDS?

 The deductee shall claim credit, in his electronic cash ledger, of the tax deducted and reflected in the return of the deductor furnished under sub-section (3) of section 34, in the manner prescribed.
-Any amount deducted as TDS and reported in GSTR – 7 will automatically reflected in electronic cash ledger.
+Any amount deducted as TDS and reported in GSTR – 7 will automatically reflect in electronic cash ledger.

-Refund of excess amount deducted:
+Refund of the excess amount deducted:

 Refund to deductor is not possible such case.
-However, deductee can claim refund of tax subject to refund provisions of the act.
-Practically it is not possible to claim any erroneous deduction of TDS by deductor.
+However, deductee can claim a refund of tax subject to refund provisions of the act.
+Practically it is not possible to claim any erroneous deduction of TDS by the deductor.

 Refund of erroneous excess TDS deducted is possible to deductor, subject to refund provision and procedure of the act.